kaltura-vpaas/meetabout/readme.md

 ### Finding a Meeting

 Click on the "Find Meetings" button and you will see a list of all the topics you subscribed to.
-Click the "Meet About: [topic]" button to open the virtual meeting room in a new window.
+Choose any topic, and then click the "Meet About: [topic]" button to open the virtual meeting room in a new window.

 <img src="/assets/images/meetabout/findmeeting.png" alt="addtopic" style="zoom:50%;" />

-Click on the other user to go to the meeting page.

 ## A Meeting!